iLert/docs/integrations/prometheus.md

 No, alerts are not lost.
 The alert manager has a retry mechanism.
 In addition, we recommend that you monitor your Internet connection with an external monitoring service \(e.g. using [iLert's heartbeat feature](../uptime-monitors/heartbeat-monitoring/) or uptime monitoring\).
 See here for a [Prometheus Heartbeat Example](../uptime-monitors/heartbeat-monitoring/prometheus-heartbeat-example.md).

-**Not all Prometheus Alerts incidents are created in iLert.
+**Not all Prometheus Alerts alerts are created in iLert.
 Why?**

-The alerts from Prometheus are grouped and sent to iLert and bundled in an incident.
+The alerts from Prometheus are grouped and sent to iLert and bundled in an alert.
 Grouping is affected by the `group_by` configuration in the Alert Manager route.

 Example: